 There’s plenty of free Wi-fi in the cities and on public transport, but if you want to stay connected elsewhere, a local SIM is the way to go.
-Like most other things in the country, they can be expensive — but there is at least one option that’s surprisingly affordable, with great data speeds to go with it.
+Like most other things in the country, they can be expensive.
+There is at least one option that’s surprisingly affordable, however, with great data speeds to go with it.

-Here’s everything you need to know about buying a SIM card in Switzerland, including details on the odd roaming situation in Liechtenstein if your trip takes you there as well.
+Here’s everything you need to know about buying a SIM card in Switzerland.
+I’ve also included details on the odd roaming situation in Liechtenstein if your trip takes you there as well.

 Note: Switzerland is not part of the European Union or European Economic Area, so the free EU/EEA roaming regulations introduced in June 2017 don’t apply.

-A few mobile companies in other EU countries do include free or discounted use in Switzerland even though they aren’t obliged to, but you will generally pay roaming charges when using SIM cards from outside the country.
+A few mobile companies in other EU countries do include free or discounted use in Switzerland even though they aren’t obliged to, but otherwise you’ll pay roaming charges when using SIM cards from outside the country.

-In short, if you’re picking up a SIM elsewhere in Europe and plan to use it in Switzerland, be sure to carefully check the details first!
+In short, if you’re picking up a SIM elsewhere in Europe and plan to use it in Switzerland, carefully check the details first!

 There are three cell service providers in Switzerland, plus various companies reselling service on each network.
 Swisscom and Sunrise have the largest networks, while Salt’s coverage is slightly lower but still covers 90%+ of the population.

-Switzerland isn’t a cheap country to visit, and that’s as true for cell service as anything else, at least when buying from the main providers.
+Switzerland isn’t a cheap country to visit, and that’s equally true for cell service as anything else when buying from the main providers.